-Commander Fleet Activities Chinhae (CFAC) is in the small city of Chinhae on the southeast tip of the Korean peninsula.
+Commander Fleet Activities Chinhae (CFAC) is in

+the small city of Chinhae on the southeast tip of the Korean peninsula about 75 minutes from Busan.
 The city is cradled by the beautiful Jangbok Mountains.
-There is a population of around 182,000 people except in the spring when the population doubles as people come from all over the county for the famous cherry blossom festival.
-Chinhae boasts more than 160,000 cherry blossom trees and many picture-perfect views.
+There is a population of around 182,000 people except in the spring when the population doubles as people come from all over the country for the most famous cherry blossom festival.
+Chinhae boasts more than 160,000 cherry blossom trees and so many picture-perfect views.
 The city is steep in history and there are many cultural assets to the locality, such as temples, museums and monuments.
-In 2010, the cities of Chinhae, Changwon and Masan merged and are officially known now as Changwon, a region with many parks and sites of natural beauty.
+In 2010, the cities of Chinhae, Changwon and Masan merged and are officially known now as

+Changwon, a region with many parks and sites of natural beauty.

-There is a large U.S. and Korean naval population including the largest Republic of Korea (ROK) Navy Base and the ROK Naval Academy.
+There is a large Korean and U.S naval personnel population because Chinhae is also home to the largest Republic of Korea (ROK) Navy Base and the ROK Naval Academy.
 The atmosphere is relaxed and friendly and U.S sailors are generally made to feel welcomed by the locals.
 It is vital that we keep it this way and therefore it is important to remember that you are an ambassador for the Navy at all times.